St. Patrick’s Day parades look to turn pandemic blues Irish green - NewsBreak

 “If you walk around the city, it’s still very different,” said Lane, the parade organizer and a financial adviser at a major Wall Street firm.
 “It’s a very different vibe when you walk in Manhattan versus what it would have been two years ago, because the people aren’t fully back yet.”

-Allowing the parade to proceed, he said, could provide a surge of confidence among New Yorkers to return to public life.‘Never rely on luck to get home safely’: DMV urges Virginians to plan ahead this St. Patrick’s Day
+Allowing the parade to proceed, he said, could provide a surge of confidence among New Yorkers to return to public life.Zelenskyy’s asks and what aid he’s received from the world so far

 This year’s parade is two years in the making, after token processions during the pandemic.